Worcester Technical High School (Maryland): About the School

 The school focuses on preparing the students for entering the work force upon graduation with the needed skills to be successful, though some students do continue on to secondary education.

 The school has received several awards and recognition including being accredited by the Middle States Association of Colleges and Universities, and Active Skills USA - VICA Chapter, local, regional, state and national recognition.
 Twenty two students and/or student teams at Worcester Technical High School were awarded medals at the Skills USA state competition in March 2011.
 These students will be competing at the Skills USA Nationals competition in July 2011.

 The original school building was constructed in 1953, with an addition completed in 1986.
 That building became increasingly inadequate and a new school was built adjacent to the original structure.
 It opened in the fall of 2008 and is 139077 sqft in size.
 The school currently has 165 acre of land.

+This school is currently ran by the Worcester County Public School District is supports student from Snow Hill High School, Pocomoke High School, Stephen Decatur High School, and more.